TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 It's an HTML representation of the `App` component.
 And it will be compared against the `App` in future snapshot assertions.
 If the `App` changes even slightly, the test fails.

 Snapshot tests are fast and easy to write.
 One assertion saves us from writing multiple lines of code.
 For example, with a `toMatchSnapshot`, we're spared of asserting the existence of the button and the heading.
 They also don't let unexpected changes creep into our code.
-Read all about what can be acheived with snapshots [here](https://jestjs.io/docs/snapshot-testing)
+Read all about what can be achieved with snapshots [here](https://jestjs.io/docs/snapshot-testing)

-Snapshots might seem the best thing that's has happend to us while testing thus far.
+Snapshots might seem the best thing that has happened to us while testing thus far.
 But we are forced to wonder, _what_ exactly are we testing?
 What's being validated?
-If a snaphot passes, what does it convey about the correctness of the component?
+If a snapshot passes, what does it convey about the correctness of the component?

 The other issue with snapshots is false negatives.
 Even the insignificant of changes compels the test to fail.
 Fixing punctuation?
 Snapshot will fail.
 Replacing an HTML tag to a more semantic one?
 Snapshot will fail.
 This might cause us to lose our confidence in the test suite altogether.
 Snapshots aren't inherently bad; they do serve a purpose.
 But it's beneficial to understand when to snapshot, and when not to snapshot.